Answeroid/similar-docs-test-task/README.md

 - add break to avoid same doc comparison (DONE)
 - print file names based on closest files (DONE)
 - reformat code to be more 'functional' (DONE)
+- to use traits where it is possible
+- use access modifiers where it is possible
 - an ability compare 2 docs using simplest search to have number of 1st doc word occurrences in 2nd doc

 ## OUTPUT EXAMPLE